akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 ## Relaxed local consistency requirements and high throughput use-cases

-If faced with relaxed local consistency requirements and high throughput demands sometimes `PersistentActor` and its persist may not be enough in terms of consuming incoming Commands at a high rate, because it has to wait until all Events related to a given Command are processed in order to start processing the next Command.
+If faced with relaxed local consistency requirements and high throughput demands sometimes `UntypedPersistentActor` and its persist may not be enough in terms of consuming incoming Commands at a high rate, because it has to wait until all Events related to a given Command are processed in order to start processing the next Command.
 While this abstraction is very useful for most cases, sometimes you may be faced with relaxed requirements about consistency – for example you may want to process commands as fast as you can, assuming that the Event will eventually be persisted and handled properly in the background, retroactively reacting to persistence failures if needed.

 The `PersistAsync` method provides a tool for implementing high-throughput persistent actors.
 It will not stash incoming Commands while the Journal is still working on persisting and/or user code is executing event callbacks.